-Each veterinarian shall comply with the following:
+Each veterinary medical facility shall comply with the following:

-(1) Recordkeeping: Daily written reports shall be kept for each animal treated, but records for herd or flock animals may be maintained on a group or client basis.
+(1) Medical Records: A legible individual record shall be maintained for each animal.
+However, the medical records for a litter may be recorded either on the dam's record or on a litter record until the individual animals are permanently placed or reach the age of three months.
+Records for herd or flock animals may be maintained on a group or client basis.
 All records shall be readily retrievable and must be kept for a minimum of three (3) years following the last treatment or examination.
+However, three (3) years may not be adequate for liability purposes.

-Records shall include, but are not limited to, the following information: (a) Name, address and telephone number of the owner and/or client;
+Records shall include, but are not limited to, the following information:

+(a) Name or initials of the veterinarian responsible for entries; (b) Name, address and telephone number of the owner and/or